alext-mkrs/meta-alext-galileo/recipes-addfeatures/nodejs-latest/README.md

-This recipe updates the node.js package to version 0.10.26.
+This recipe updates the node.js package to the latest stable version.